 Published on 19 June 2018, the directive came into force on 9 July 2018, outlining that:

-• EU countries will have to establish long-term renovation strategies for de-carbonising national building stocks by 2050.
+- EU countries had to establish long-term renovation strategies for de-carbonising national building stocks by 2050.

-• A common ‘smart readiness indicator’, or scheme for assessing the energy efficiency of building stock will be introduced.
+- A common ‘smart readiness indicator’, or scheme for assessing the energy efficiency of building stock would be introduced.

-• Smart technologies will be promoted through installation of building automation and control systems.
+- Smart technologies would be promoted through installation of building automation and control systems.

-• Electric vehicles will be supported with minimum infrastructure requirements.
+- Electric vehicles would be supported with minimum infrastructure requirements.

-• Health and wellbeing of building users, in terms of air quality and ventilation will be important.
+- Health and wellbeing of building users, in terms of air quality and ventilation would be important.

 What are the key obligations and timescales?